By Tina Goldstein

 One Friday, another mom who I had practiced next to a few times, told me that a group of moms were going out for lunch after class, did I want to come along?
 I was so excited that I could have kissed her!
 To feel included and to spend time with other women who were going through the same things as me, in a restaurant no less, seemed so momentous and validating.
 I needed it.

 I continue to be friends with some of the women that I met in prenatal and postpartum yoga.
 Our children play together and attend school or art classes together.
 We run into each other at the Park Slope Food Co-op or at the playground.
 We text when we have a question about an illness or want to know what school is first choice for kindergarten.
 These women have become my village.

 The New Parents’ Support Group (at Bend + Bloom, on Tuesdays at 1pm) in a way are the outgrowth of the sharing portion of the Mommy & Baby class.
 They provide an opportunity to talk about what may be coming up for the new parent, be it sleep or breastfeeding issues or the new roles as parents and the challenges of that adjustment.
 It’s also a great way to meet other women, make friends, hear what others are going through and a great reason to get out of the house.
 In other words, it creates community.
 It’s wonderful to watch women meeting for the first time, providing support to one another and then showing up to a meeting together a few weeks later.

 The friends you make during this precious time in your life may indeed become your village, supporting you as your child grows and life continues to transform.

-Tina Goldstein is a pre/postnatal yoga teacher, mother of a preschooler and is working toward her postpartum doula and breastfeeding counselor certifications.
-She also facilitates the New Parents’ Meetings.
-Her passion and fascination with all things moms, babies and kids has put her on the path of providing open-minded support to her clients and students whatever their choices may be.
+Tina Goldstein is a pre- and post-natal yoga teacher, certified postpartum doula, certified breastfeeding counselor, and a mom.
+Her passion and fascination with all things moms, babies, and kids has put her on the path of providing open-minded support to her clients and students whatever their choices may be.